CodingTrain/website-archive/CODE_OF_CONDUCT.md

-# Code-of-Conduct
+# CODE-OF-CONDUCT

-This is a Code of Conduct for the Coding Train community.
+This is a Code of Conduct for the Coding Train Community.
 This is [largely based on the p5.js Code of Conduct](https://github.com/processing/p5.js/blob/master/CODE_OF_CONDUCT.md) and applies to all interactions here on GitHub, Discord, YouTube comments, and YouTube chat.

 * **Be mindful of your language.** Any of the following behavior is unacceptable:
-  * Offensive comments related to gender identity and expression, sexual orientation, race, ethnicity, language, neuro-type, size, ability, class, religion, culture, subculture, political opinion, age, skill level, occupation, or background
+  * Offensive comments related to gender identity and expression, sexual orientation, race, ethnicity, language, neuro-type, size, ability, class, religion, culture, colour,    subculture, political opinion, age, skill level, occupation, or background
   * Threats of violence
   * Deliberate intimidation
   * Sexually explicit or violent material